theori-io/nrsc5/README.md

 If the sample file does not work, make sure you followed all of the instructions.
 If it still doesn't work, file an issue with the error message.
 Please put "[Windows]" in the title of the issue.

 Once everything is built, you can run nrsc5 independently of MSYS2.
-Copy the following files from your MSYS2/mingw32 directory (e.g. C:\\msys64\\mingw32\\bin):
+Copy the following files from your MSYS2 mingw64 (or mingw32) directory (e.g. C:\\msys64\\mingw64\\bin):

 * libnrsc5.dll
 * nrsc5.exe